 The Dell G7 17 is a fantastic gaming laptop choice for those who are, one, shopping on a budget and, two, who need a system that they can use for non-gaming computing tasks on the go, too.

 The price tag gets you a sleek, mature chassis design housing enough power to tackle your everyday requirements, as well as comfortably run most AAA games on the market today, and with RTX-powered ray tracing, too.

 Dell markets this laptop under the slogan "slim, but savage", and we think that for once the marketing is very accurate.
-The best price on this system at the time of writing is directly though Dell's official store, where you can also double the system's RAM up to 16GB if you desire for just £100 more.
+The best price on this system at the time of writing is directly through Dell's official store, where you can also double the system's RAM up to 16GB if you desire for just a bit more money.